 Does Edge Secure Network log my activity?

 Privacy policies vary, but browser-level networks typically log some metadata for operational purposes.
 It’s important to review Microsoft’s and Cloudflare’s privacy terms to understand what is collected and retained.
-Ubiquiti edgerouter x vpn setup guide for OpenVPN, IPsec site-to-site, and remote access on EdgeRouter X
+Us vpn edge guide: how to use US VPN edge servers for privacy, streaming, and security in 2025

 Can I combine Edge Secure Network with a separate VPN?